The definitive guide to project billing and invoicing

 When billing by the hour, you can create an hourly billing template that’ll help speed up your time billing process – include data such as day of the week, start and end times for you work, start and end times for your lunch breaks, as well as calculations for your regular and overtime hours.

 Want several easy-to-use hourly billing templates?
-You can choose among various free hourly billing templates that record your hours worked per week, two weeks, or month with these free timesheet templates from Clockify.
+You can choose among various free hourly billing templates that record your hours worked per week, two weeks, or month with these free timesheet templates we made.
 Or, you can try out our free online timesheet calculator.

 2. Track your billable hours